mpdf/mpdf.github.io/installation-setup/installation-v7-x.md

 All [configuration directives](https://mpdf.github.io/reference/mpdf-variables/overview.html) can be set by the `$config` parameter of the constructor.

-It is recommended to set one's own temporary directory via `tempDir` and `fontTempDir` configuration variables.
+It is recommended to set custom temporary directory via `tempDir` configuration key.
 The directory must have write permissions (mode `775` is recommended).

 If you have problems, please read the section on